-Yiscah travels around the world speaking on the spiritual dimension of authentic living.
+Yiscah travels around the world addressing the spiritual practice of encountering the Divine spark within, the foundation of authentic living.

 “Yiscah Smith walks the talk of transformation and spiritual truth, empowering and inspiring readers and listeners to wake up to the radical possibilities of a life lived with honesty, courage and sacred presence.“

 “Yiscah is a gifted teacher who reads Torah with sensitivity and humility, but it is her story, her voice, her presence that are absolutely game changing.
 As she guided our community through a beautiful teaching one Shabbat morning on the mandate to speak, live & love from the authentic self, it occurred to me that that very talk might actually save someone’s life.
 She is a blessing and a treasure.“

 “Yiscah is a wonderful educator and speaker.
 Her love of Torah and the meaning it brings to her life is infectious.
 Her personal story resonates with students of all backgrounds as each of us has challenges and obstacles we need to overcome in order to be more connected to our true inner-selves.”

 1. WALKING WITH YOUR INNER SPIRIT: FIVE OPPORTUNITIES, PRACTICES AND ENCOUNTERS TO EXPERIENCE THE DIVINE WITHIN: PICK ANY TWO:

 a) Cultivating the understanding heart - bringing thought and feeling into partnership & harmony.